mickaelsilva/chewBBACA_deprecated/README.md

 `-t` (Optional) taxon to use for prodigal training input

-`-b` Blastp full path(optional).
+`-b` (optional)Blastp full path.
 In case of slurm system BLAST version being outdated it may be hard to use a different one, use this option using the full path of the blastp executable

-At the moment it can only run on a single node SLURM HPC by  srun

-`srun -c 62 --mem 60G BBACA.py -i listgenomes.txt -g listgenes.txt -o OutPrefix --cpu 62`

 **Outputs files**:
 ```